Alexander Köcski: Family

 According to his 19th-century biographer Antal Pór, Alexander Köcski was born into a family of castle warrior origin, which resided in Köcsk, Vas County.
 For their military service, King Ladislaus IV granted nobility to the family in 1273.
 Based on Alexander's seal, the Köcski family was presumably related to the local powerful Kőszegi family, and was also a scion of the gens (clan) Héder, at least from maternal side.
 Historian Pál Engel, however, considered that Alexander Köcski individually adopted his seal following his decisive victory over his ardent enemies, the Kőszegis, as a prominent general in Charles' unification war against the oligarchic domains.

 His parents were comes Alexander I Köcski and a certain Venis (or Venus) from an unidentified family.
 His father had a brother Thomas I, whose branch lived until the early 15th century.
-His grandmother was Dominika from the neighboring Káld.
+His grandmother was Domenica from the neighboring Káld.
 Alexander II had a sister, who married Ladislaus Nádasd, a member of his clan's Gerse branch.
 Their only daughter was Margaret, who married Paul Magyar, the first royal treasurer in the Kingdom of Hungary.
 Alexander married twice; the name of his first wife is unknown.
 His second spouse was Clara Nagymartoni, the daughter of Simon Nagymartoni and sister of Paul Nagymartoni, his immediate successor in the position of Judge royal.
 Their only known child was George, who married a noblewoman from the Szabari family, and died without heirs sometimes between 1357 and 1361.